Welcome to MPTRAC!

 -

-Advanced Trajectory Calculations: MPTRAC calculates air parcel trajectories by solving the kinematic equation of motion using horizontal wind and vertical velocity fields from global reanalyses or forecast datasets, enabling precise tracking of atmospheric transport processes in the free troposphere and stratosphere.
+Trajectory calculations: Air parcel trajectories are computed by solving the kinematic equation of motion using horizontal wind and vertical velocity fields from global reanalysis or forecast datasets.
+Simulations target the free troposphere and stratosphere.

 -

-Stochastic Perturbation and Mixing: Mesoscale diffusion and subgrid-scale wind fluctuations are simulated using the Langevin equation, introducing stochastic perturbations to trajectories.
-An inter-parcel exchange module represents mixing of air between neighboring particles, capturing realistic atmospheric dispersion.
+Stochastic perturbations and mixing: Mesoscale diffusion and subgrid-scale wind variability are represented using a Langevin formulation.
+An inter-parcel exchange scheme is available to model mixing between neighboring particles.

 -